Balanced investor

 ✔ Your ‘balancing point’ might evolve

-What feels ‘balanced’ today may shift with your changing circumstances.
+What feels ‘balanced’ today may shift if circumstances change.
 You might find yourself leaning toward either a steadier or more growth potential focused approach.
 Reviewing your investment from time to time might help keep it aligned with what matters to you.

 ✔ Different people shape different approaches